pschool-in/curriculum/content/grammar/new-topics/conjunction-2.md

 Yes:
 We wake up early and see the sunrise.
 I love school but I hate maths class.
-I completed my HW so I went to play.
+I completed my homework so I went to play.

 No:
 I can play.
 I can eat.